 Best and Worst Times to Visit Hilton Head

-Visitors who like beaches pack the island during the summer when the average high temperature is at least 90 degrees Fahrenheit.
+Visitors who like beaches pack this South Carolina island during the summer when the average high temperature is at least 90 degrees Fahrenheit.
 But the risk of rain also reaches a high point.

 The island is busy at this time of the year anyways, because families visit when on break from school and to take advantage of hot weather.
 Visitors who arrive before Labor Day and leave after it will see the island roads go from heavy traffic to lighter traffic in a matter of days.